 Managing states in a react native application can be a pain if the application is a large application and have lots of relationships with each component.
-With redux being introduced we can tackle this problem there are few setbacks in redux if you don’t know what you are doing, or you have no idea how redux work.

 What is Redux?

 Purpose of this is, it helps to write applications that behave consistently, run in different environments and easy to test.